kkinnear/zprint/doc/reference.md

 #### :interpose _nil_

-When a file is being processed by `zprint-file-str` (which is what the pre-built binaries use, and is also available in the library using `:parse-string-all`), normally the spaces between top level expressions are untouched.
+When a file is being processed by `zprint-file-str` (which is what the pre-built binaries use, and is also available in the library) or by other library routines when `:parse-string-all? true` is used, normally the blank lines between top level expressions are untouched.

 However, you can force a fixed amount of space between top level expressions